libapps/libapps-mirror/nassh/doc/hack.md

 3. Click *Load Unpacked Extension* and navigate to the `nassh/` directory.

-If you're not running on Chrome OS device, and loading the app, you might see warnings right away about certain permissions (see the whitelisted sections below).
+If you're not running on Chrome OS device, and loading the app, you might see warnings right away about certain permissions (see the allowed sections below).
 You can ignore those.
 It's unfortunate they show up with the same level/color as legitmate errors.
 ```